imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 For customers looking to avoid public exposure of their resources, the `Private Endpoint` would be a solution.

-A [private AKS cluster](https://learn.microsoft.com/en-us/azure/aks/private-clusters) disables the public endpoint and creates a private endpoint to access the control plane.
+A [private AKS cluster](https://learn.microsoft.com/en-us/azure/aks/private-clusters) disable the public endpoint and creates a private endpoint to access the control plane.
 As a result, access to the cluster for kubectl and CD pipelines requires access to cluster's private endpoint.

 <img src="media\architecture_private_cluster.png">